jeddiot/jeddiot/README.md

 ## About Me

+I majored in Nuclear Science in bachelor, and Computational Mechanics in master.
-I'm a passionate Software Developer who thrives on solving real-world problems through technology.
+Now, I'm a passionate Software Developer who thrives on solving real-world tech problems.
-With a strong foundation in Python and a love for frontend creativity, I enjoy building impactful applications.
+With a strong foundation in Python during my academic careers, and a love for frontend creativity, I enjoy building impactful applications.

 - **Frontend Development:** Experienced in crafting responsive designs using Bootstrap.
 - **Backend Development:** Proficient in Python for building scalable solutions.

 ## 🔭 Current Focus

 - 🌱 Exploring Web3 technologies
 - 💼 Open to collaborating on innovative projects

 ## 🛠️ Languages and Tools